-Figure 9.
+Figure 10.
 Detail of front panel showing how the LEDs display the MCU and FPGA firmware version numbers.
-2. After a slight pause one of the four LEDs will light briefly.
-This will indicate the major number of the MCU's firmware version.
-The LED will stop lighting then another one of the four LED will light briefly to indicate the minor number of the MCU's firmware version.
-The range of each is 1-4.
-A period (.) is inserted between the major and minor numbers.

 As an example, if the USB Activity LED lights first followed by the SDI Input LED lighting this would indicate version 1.2 of the MCU firmware.

-3. After another slight pause one of the LEDs will light briefly.
+After another slight pause one of the LEDs will light briefly.
 This will indicate the major number of the FPGA's firmware version.
 The LED will stop lighting then another one of the four LED will light briefly to indicate the minor number of the FPGA's firmware version.
 The range of each is 1-4.
 A period (.) is inserted between the major and minor numbers.

 As an example, if the SDI Input LED lights twice this would indicate version 2.2 of the FPGA firmware.

 4. After a final short pause the four LEDs will begin performing in their normal operating manner.
 The Power LED will light and remain lit.
 The USB Activity LED will only be active when a USB flash drive is inserted and file transfer activity is taking place.
 The SDI Input LED will light whenever a valid SDI signal is connected to either the coaxial (BNC) input or the optical input, depending on the module's capability and configuration setting.
 The Data LED will light whenever local data is received via the RS-485 data bus from a Studio Technologies' Model 5190 Remote Access Module.

-SFP Module Flexibility The Model 5150 was designed to allow an MSA-compliant SFP optical module to be installed at the factory.
+SFP Module Flexibility

+The Model 5150 was designed to allow an MSA-compliant SFP optical module to be installed at the factory.
 Optical modules are available with a range of input and output capabilities to meet the needs of various applications.
 For maximum flexibility the SFP mating connector and associated "cage" on the Model 5150's FPGA circuit board were implemented to meet the electrical and mechanical requirements of the MSA SFP standard.
 The MSA SFP standard was originally developed for use with optical data (Ethernet) modules.
 It has also become popular for use with SFP modules that support SMPTE-compliant SDI signals.

 It's interesting to note that several companies offer non-optical SFP modules that support the MSA SFP standard as well.
 For example, Embrionix of Canada offers a wide range of specialized SFP modules.
 These include coaxial SDI input and output modules that use DIN 1.0/2.3 and HD-BNC connectors.
 In addition, they offer SFP modules that provide an HDMI® output.
 Several of these modules have been installed and tested in Model 5150 modules at the factory and acceptable performance was confirmed.
 It's possible that special applications could benefit from the features provided by installing these non-optical SFP modules in a Model 5150.
 For further dialog about this topic please contact Studio Technologies technical support.

-USB Port Capabilities The USB port, accessible on the Model 5150's front panel, is provided for use in only a few specific tasks.
+USB Port Capabilities

+The USB port, accessible on the Model 5150's front panel, is provided for use in only a few specific tasks.
 While it implements a high-speed USB host interface, it is not intended for general-purpose use and does not support connection with mass-storage devices, personal computers, printers, etc. It is intended only for use with USB flash drives.
 These devices can contain image and firmware files that are intended for loading into the Model 5150.
 Details on these file-transfer functions can be found in other sections of this guide.

+Specifications

-Specifications SDI Compatibility, Supported Formats and Rates:
+SDI Compatibility, Supported Formats and Rates: